unswsecsoc/constitution/README.md

         f) To always ensure that the records are up to date and in good order so that if they are otherwise unable to continue in that capacity someone else can easily take over;
         g) To not put the club in debt that cannot be repaid, but should endeavour to match costs and income as closely as possible;
         h) To always insist on a receipt or docket to validate any expenditure by the club;
+        i) To pay all accounts by cheque;
-        i) To always enter the payees name, the cheque amount and a brief explanation of the payment on the cheque butt;
+        j) To always enter the payees name, the cheque amount and a brief explanation of the payment on the cheque butt;
-        j) To always provide a receipt to a person who gives money to the club for any reason and bank all money received IMMEDIATELY;
+        k) To always provide a receipt to a person who gives money to the club for any reason and bank all money received IMMEDIATELY;
-        k) To ensure you have at least two and not more than three signatories who are Executive members to the cheque account;
+        l) To ensure you have at least two and not more than three signatories who are Executive members to the cheque account;
-        l) To ensure that club funds are not misused at any time; and
+        m) To ensure that club funds are not misused at any time; and
-        m) To ensure that when smaller amounts of money are spent (petty cash) a receipt or docket must be obtained.
+        n) To ensure that when smaller amounts of money are spent (petty cash) a receipt or docket must be obtained.
-        n) Under no circumstances are any expenses to be met without documentation,
+        o) Under no circumstances are any expenses to be met without documentation,

       3.9.5 Arc Delegate
         a) To be aware of the Arc funding system, it’s requirements and its possibilities for the club;